What Is Gammaplex and What Is It Used For?

 Consult an IVIG Specialist | The Best IVIG Home Infusion | Get IVIG Treatment Assistance

-Before administering a Gammaplex infusion, the patient should drink plenty of water to ensure adequate hydration.
+Before administering the drug, the patient should drink plenty of water to ensure adequate hydration.

-The patient’s vital signs should be monitored throughout the infusion session.
+Doctors should monitor the patient’s vital signs throughout the infusion session.

-If the patient shows any signs of adverse reactions, the infusion rate should be decreased.
+Patients that show any signs of adverse reactions should receive lower infusion rates.
 If the adverse reaction subsides, the infusion should be resumed but at a lower rate that is comfortable for the patient.

-If the adverse reaction persists, the infusion should be stopped altogether.
+If the adverse reaction persists, the infusion should stop altogether.